 Choosing a WordPress Theme

-A theme is a template that will determine how your site will look.
-WordPress is very flexible, and you can make your site look any way you want.
+A theme is a template that determines the appearance of your site.
+WordPress is highly flexible, allowing you to customize your site’s appearance to suit your preferences.
 A theme helps give the groundwork for the look and feel of your site.

 Things to consider when selecting a theme:

 I started with a free theme.
 You can find free themes here.
 Themes are also available on your WordPress site under Appearances.
-But if you have some extra money, getting a professional theme is a great investment.
+However, if you have some extra money, investing in a professional theme is a great decision.
 Some options are:

-4. Kadence Theme – These have become popular n 2022, so check out if you like this theme.
+- Kadence Theme – This theme gained popularity in 2022, so check it out if you like it.

-There are a lot of options when choosing a theme, however, don’t get hung up on getting the best.
-You can always change the theme with a little extra work.
+There are numerous options when choosing a theme; however, don’t get hung up on finding the best.
+You can always change the theme with a bit of extra work.

 Update August 2018: I have changed the theme on my blog to Seasoned Pro.
-This theme is from the same company Feast Design, which has the popular Foodie Pro theme.
+This theme is from the same company, Feast Design, which is also home to the popular Foodie Pro theme.

-Update August 2022: I have installed Feast Plugin, which gives updates to Feast themes on a regular basis.
+Update August 2022: I have installed the Feast Plugin, which provides regular updates for Feast themes.
 Do check if you get the plugin; all the Feast themes are included with it.

 Once you have the theme, you will also want to create a logo for your site.
-You can use free software like Canva to create a logo or pay someone on Fiverr a minimal $5-$10 to get a logo designed.
-I created a logo myself.
+You can use free software like Canva to create a logo, or pay someone on Fiverr a minimal fee of $5-$10 to have a logo designed.
+I made a logo myself.
 It is not the best, but I can live with it now.

 At this point, you might want to write the basic pages on the blog –

-• Privacy Policy – A basic note for legal purposes.
+- Privacy Policy – An introductory note for legal purposes.

-Finally, the step you have been waiting for….START COOKING & WRITING.
+Finally, the step you’ve been waiting for…START COOKING & WRITING.

 One more thing to mention with food blogging is that you will need to gain good photography skills.
 But that is for another time.
-I don’t want to overwhelm you right now.
+I don’t want to overwhelm you at this time.

-Trivia question for you…what is the most important thing in blogging?
+Trivia question for you…what is the most crucial thing in blogging?

 Additional Resources

-• Food Blogger Pro – This is a paid membership site for food bloggers.
-There are videos to learn the ins and out of blogging and an active community to help you get started with food blogging.
+- Food Blogger Pro – This is a paid membership site for food bloggers.
+There are videos to learn the ins and outs of blogging and an active community to help you get started with food blogging.

 If you use the above information and start a blog, do leave a comment.
 I would love to hear about it and share it!

 Disclosure: This post contains affiliate links.
-When I find a great product or service, I like to share it with my readers.
-Some of the products may have affiliate links, so I can earn a small commission if you purchase through the link.
-Thank you for your support!
+When I discover a great product or service, I enjoy sharing it with my readers.
+Some of the products featured may include affiliate links, which allow me to earn a small commission if you make a purchase through the link.
+Thank you for being so supportive!

 Big fan of piping pot curry!
 I’m wondering if you create a separate webpage for each recipe, and if so, is there a limit to how many you can create?
 Does wordpress limit you to a number? (squarespace has a limit of 1000)